 The only restriction to the Enemy's choice of Koincidental targets

-is that he cannot choose a victim owned by an unaffiliated player.
+is that they can't choose a victim owned by an unaffiliated player.

-Player-controlled targets are fair game if they belong to himself,
+Player-controlled targets are fair game if they belong to the Enemy,

 off-limits, unless hitting them can't possibly be avoided.